 There is no hierarchy.
 The local authority members will decide.
 They can agree an alleviation scheme that is based on their local area plan, their county development plan and Project Ireland 2040.
 It can have elements of them all, but there is no hierarchy.
 It is for the members to devise a scheme that has a basis in policy, be that local or national policy.
 This is meant to avoid willy-nilly decision making.

 What happens if local policy goes against national policy?

 Local policy does not go against national policy.
 The Office of the Planning Regulator, which was admittedly recently established,-----

 Local authority members will know it is there.

 -----ensures that such clashes do not happen.

 I sit on the Joint Committee on Climate Action, and we have been discussing the issue of retrofitting.
 Large-scale changes will be required.
 We have been focusing on housing, but they will also affect businesses and others across the country.
-I reserve the right to try for an amendment on Report Stage.
+I reserve the right to try to table an amendment on Report Stage.
 If a local authority that is trying to achieve a climate or environmental target wants to give an incentive in the form of even a partial waiver of rates or a reduction in same in respect of those businesses that engaged in active retrofitting, how would that fit with this Bill?
 I may table an amendment on this.